jgwill/jghfmanager/README.md

 * in current folder where is your creation.
 * You can try a bot to help build your prompt (that you will need to convert into YAML): [Poe/jgwill/cmPengHelperAlpha](https://poe.com/cmPengHelperAlpha)
+* For the more advanced user, you can view an engineered prompt in langsmith hub [jgwill/cmpenghelperbeta](https://smith.langchain.com/hub/jgwill/cmpenghelperbeta)
 ```yml
 musical:
   name: mycreationname